Natalia Lacunza

-Natalia Lacunza Sanabdón, (born 10 January 1999) is a Spanish singer-songwriter.
-She first gained national recognition in 2018, placing as the third in Operación Triunfo of the Spanish reality television talent competition Operación Triunfo, behind Alba Reche and Famous Oberogo.
-While competing in Operación Triunfo, anuncia gira y actuará en Córdoba.
-In Spring 2019 she signed a record deal with Universal Music Spain and released her debut extended play "Otras Alas" in June 2019.
+Natalia Lacunza Sanabdón (born 10 January 1999) is a Spanish singer-songwriter.
+She first gained national recognition in 2018, placing third in series 10 of the Spanish reality television talent competition Operación Triunfo, behind Alba Reche and Famous Oberogo.
+While competing in Operación Triunfo, she announced a tour in Córdoba.
+In spring 2019, she signed a record deal with Universal Music Spain and released her debut extended play "Otras Alas" in June 2019.
 The EP featured her debut single "Nana Triste", which features Spanish indie pop singer Guitarricadelafuente.
 The song reached the fourth position on the PROMUSICAE chart while the EP topped it for two consecutive weeks and earned a gold certification in less than a month.
 Her second EP, which she titled EP2, was released on March 13, 2020, topped the Spanish Albums chart for a week and spawned three singles.

 Early life

-Natalia Lacunza was born in Pamplona, Spain in January 1999.
+Natalia Lacunza was born in Pamplona, Spain, on 10 January 1999.
 Even since her early years, Natalia felt an emotional connection to music.
 As a child, she studied fiddle at her local conservatory.
 Coming from a family of musicians and actors, Natalia started playing minor roles in small theatre productions, since one of her uncles owned a theatre company.
 That was when she discovered her passion for entertainment and musical theatre.
 As a teen, she also learned to play the guitar and continued attending dance lessons, something she had been doing since childhood.
 Even though she did ballet at first, Natalia has shown a particular love for contemporary and modern dance.

 Barely two years into university life, she quit studying Audiovisual Communication at the University of Navarra to focus on her musical career.
 She started as a singer under the stage name Elian Bay which was inspired by James Bay, one of her favorite artists.
 In 2017 she auditioned for the musical television contest La Voz.
 She sang 'I Lived' by One Republic but was disqualified after the blind auditions.
 In June 2018 she auditioned for series ten of the Spanish reality television musical contest Operación Triunfo.
 She auditioned with the release of self-written track "Don't Ask", which was written in English.
 The audition was successful and she entered the show in September 2018.
 Natalia would end up becoming one of the contest's favorite acts, which would eventually get her to the finale, shortly before Christmas.
 She earned herself third place overall.
 In January 2019, she was picked as a candidate to represent Spain at the 2019 Eurovision Song Contest.
 In the end, Lacunza's spot was taken by Miki Núñez, which didn't seem to bother her in the slightest.
 When asked why, Natalia told the media about the pressure and liability of partaking in such a prolific contest as a new artist.